mariozig/saltbroth-nextjs/PLAN.md

   - [ ] Optimize bundle size

 - [ ] **SEO and Accessibility**
-  - [ ] Implement comprehensive SEO strategy
+  - [x] Implement comprehensive SEO strategy
-    - [ ] Create dynamic meta tags for all pages (title, description, OG tags)
+    - [x] Create dynamic meta tags for all pages (title, description)
-    - [ ] Implement canonical URLs for all pages, especially for localized content
+    - [x] Implement canonical URLs for all pages, especially for localized content
     - [ ] Add structured data (JSON-LD) for prompts and categories
     - [ ] Create XML sitemaps with hreflang tags for all languages
     - [ ] Implement robots.txt with appropriate directives